zoot101/dehydrated-hook-luadns/README.md

 included as part of the debian package installation.

 # Usage and Installation
-To install the package provided do the below.
-Note this has only been tested on Debian Bookworm.
+To install the package provided do the below, the dependencies will be installed automatically.

+Note this has only been tested on Debian Bookworm and Trixie as of the time of writing, but it should work on other Debian based distros also.
 Then continue from editing the **dehydrated** config as below.
 ```bash
 sudo apt install ./dehydrated-hook-luadns_0.8.2-3_amd64.deb
 ```